5-Herb Detox Tea Formula

 Important Safety Considerations

-Licorice Root Cautions: Licorice can raise blood pressure in some individuals when used long-term or in large amounts.
-If you have hypertension, heart disease, kidney disease, or are taking blood pressure medications, consult your healthcare provider before using this formula.
-Consider reducing licorice to 1/2 tsp or substituting with additional ginger.
+- Licorice Root: Can raise blood pressure in some individuals when used long-term or in large amounts.
+Avoid if you have hypertension, heart disease, kidney disease, or take blood pressure medications.
+Not recommended during pregnancy.

-Pregnancy and Nursing: This formula is not recommended during pregnancy or while breastfeeding without professional guidance.
-Licorice in particular should be avoided during pregnancy.
+- Pregnancy and Nursing: This formula is not recommended during pregnancy or while breastfeeding without professional guidance.

-Medication Interactions: Several herbs in this blend can interact with medications, particularly those metabolized by the liver.
-If you take any prescription medications, especially blood thinners, diabetes medications, or immunosuppressants, consult your healthcare provider before beginning this protocol.
+- Medication Interactions: Several herbs in this blend can interact with medications, particularly those metabolized by the liver.
+Consult your healthcare provider before use if you take prescription medications.

-Existing Liver Conditions: If you have diagnosed liver disease (cirrhosis, hepatitis, fatty liver disease), work with a qualified healthcare provider to determine if this formula is appropriate for your situation.
-While these herbs are traditionally used for liver support, professional guidance is essential for serious conditions.
+- Existing Liver Conditions: If you have diagnosed liver disease (cirrhosis, hepatitis, fatty liver disease), work with a qualified healthcare provider to determine if this formula is appropriate.

-Allergies: If you're allergic to plants in the Asteraceae family (ragweed, daisies, marigolds), use caution with dandelion and burdock, as cross-reactivity is possible.
+- Allergies: If you're allergic to plants in the Asteraceae family (ragweed, daisies, marigolds), use caution with dandelion and burdock.

 Frequently Asked Questions